k-abdulaziz/NTI-Embedded-C/README.md

 # NTI-Embedded-C
-This repository consists of solution to problems of exercises.
+This repository consists of solutions to problems of exercises & lectures.